ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 treatment in a formal and controlled RCT setting may differ from typical administration of the treatment in the real world.
-Therefore, a treatment that has proven effective in an RCT setting may not be as effective in the real world due to issues related to compliance, sub-par administration, etc.
+Therefore, a treatment that has proven effective in an RCT setting may not be as effective in the real world due to issues related to compliance, sub-par administration, etc. An `article by Loudon et al. (2015) <https://pubmed.ncbi.nlm.nih.gov/25956159/>`_ discusses a tool termed *PRECIS-2* that provides an evaluation framework to assess the degree to which an RCT is *explanatory* (how a treatment functions under ideal conditions) or *pragmatic* (how a treatment functions under usual conditions); this framework may be used by the simulation science team to critically evaluate RCTs.

 Attrition bias is an additional concern in RCTs that may arise when study subjects drop out of the study at differential rates by treatment group.
 This